 - Apply for government licenses or permits or bid on government contracts

-- Supply Form 1099s to independent contractors – You must issue a 1099 to any independent contractor that you pay more than $600 in one year.
+- Supply Form 1099s to independent contractors – You must issue a 1099 to any independent contractor that you pay $600 or more in one year.
 If that applies to you, you need an EIN even if you don’t have employees.
 Ask your accountant or tax professional for more details.

 The bottom line is that, unless you are a sole proprietorship or single member LLC with no employees, you are required to have an EIN number.
 And even if you do fall into one of those categories, you may still need an EIN when getting a business loan, business credit card, or engaging in other business activities.